-The Chrysalis Project was designed to provide U.S. and Canadian medical students and internal medicine and/or pediatric residents an opportunity to explore a career in Allergy/Immunology (A/I) at no cost.
+The Chrysalis Project was designed to provide U.S. and Canadian medical students and internal medicine and/or pediatric residents an opportunity to explore a career in Allergy/Immunology (A/I).

-The three-day program includes a half day of didactic lectures presented by A/I faculty, followed by the AAAAI/WAO Joint Congress.
+The three-day program includes a half day of didactic lectures presented by A/I faculty, followed by the AAAAI Annual Meeting.
 The didactic content includes both pathogenesis and treatment of allergic and immunologic disorders and cutting edge research.
 Additionally, A/I career options are presented including academic medicine, private practice and industry.
 The environment is interactive and informal allowing participants to ask questions and interface with A/I faculty.
 There are additional opportunities to meet with A/I faculty during the welcome and closing Chrysalis receptions.
-Participants are paired with Fellow-in-Training (FIT) mentors who can answer questions about the specialty and guide them through the Joint Congress educational sessions and events.
+Participants are paired with Fellow-in-Training (FIT) mentors who can answer questions about the specialty and guide them through the Annual Meeting educational sessions and events.

 Participant selection is based on research experience, publications, presentations and a career goals statement.
-Travel and accommodations will be provided.
+Travel, accommodations and a stipend will be provided.

 For further information regarding the Chrysalis Project please contact Mari Durán at (414) 272-6071 or email@example.com.